KK-go/learngit/readme.txt

-Git ia a version control system
+Git ia a distributed control system
 Git is free software